Ankitmohanty2/Nike-frontend/README.md

-# nike-frontend
+#Nike Frontend
 This project is a simple landing page created using Tailwind CSS and React.
 It showcases a minimalist design inspired by Nike's branding.

-### Features
+Features

-- Clean and minimalist design
+Clean and minimalist design: Inspired by Nike's branding principles.
-- Responsive layout for various screen sizes
+Responsive layout: Adaptable to various screen sizes.
-- Utilizes Tailwind CSS for rapid styling
+Rapid styling: Utilizes Tailwind CSS for efficient and maintainable styling.
-- Built with React for dynamic components
+Dynamic components: Built with React for seamless and interactive user experience.
+Installation
+To get started with this project, follow these steps:

 ### Installation